 - Everbrite is suitable for internal, external or submersed use as a non-toxic, anti-corrosion protection for ferrous and non-ferrous metals, galvanized, anodized and painted surfaces.
 It can also be used on concrete, stone, wood and fiberglass.
 ProtectaClear is recommended for metal that gets a lot of use like railings, jewelry or metal exposed to salt or chlorine.

-- Everbrite Coatings are NOT like lacquers or eurathanes that will yellow and discolor with exposure to the sun.
+- Everbrite Coatings are NOT like lacquers or urathanes that will yellow and discolor with exposure to the sun.

 - While other clear coats may be U.V.stable, many do not have the U.V. absorbers in them that protect the colors behind the coating like Everbrite.
 Everbrite has U.V. absorbers and Anti-oxidants to protect the metal or paint behind the clear coating from discoloration and corrosion.

-Where Can I purchase Everbrite and ProtectaClear Products?
+Where Can I buy Everbrite and ProtectaClear Products?

 - We do not sell Everbrite in retail stores because our products are very specialized and the constant training of retail employees would make your cost higher.

-- We also have distributors in other countries listed on our contact page as well.
+- We also have distributors in other countries listed on our distributor page.

 Can Everbrite Products be purchased outside the U.S.A.?

-- Yes, We have distributors listed on our Contact Page.
+- Yes, We have distributors listed on our distributor page.